Morus (plant): Culinary

-As the fruit matures, mulberries change in texture and color, becoming succulent, plump, and juicy, resembling a blackberry.
-The color of the fruit does not distinguish the mulberry species, as mulberries may be white, lavender or black in color.
-The fruit of the black mulberry (native to southwest Asia) and the red mulberry (native to eastern North America) have distinct flavors.
-White mulberry fruits are typically sweet, but not tart, while red mulberries are usually deep red, sweet, and juicy.
+As the fruit matures, mulberries change in texture and colour, becoming succulent, plump, and juicy, resembling a blackberry.
+The colour of the fruit does not distinguish the mulberry species, as mulberries may be white, lavender or black.
+The fruit of the black mulberry (native to southwest Asia) and the red mulberry (native to eastern North America) have distinct flavours.
+White mulberry fruit are typically sweet, but not tart, while red mulberries are usually deep red, sweet, and juicy.
 Black mulberries are large and juicy, with balanced sweetness and tartness.
-The fruit of the East Asian white mulberry – a species extensively naturalized in urban regions of eastern North America – has a different flavor, sometimes characterized as refreshing and a little tart, with a bit of gumminess to it and a hint of vanilla.
+The fruit of the East Asian white mulberry – a species extensively naturalised in urban regions of eastern North America – has a different flavour, sometimes characterised as refreshing and a little tart, with a bit of gumminess to it and a hint of vanilla.

 Mulberries are used in pies, tarts, wines, cordials, and herbal teas.
 Jams and sherbets are often made from the fruit in the Old World.
 In spring, new tender twigs are semisweet and can be eaten raw or cooked.

 In Armenia, mulberries are common, with wide usage in homemade oghi (moonshine) production, known as tti oghi, and syrup known as doshab.